 Checks should be payable to Ploughshares.
 Our rates are $35 for one year (four issues) or $55 for two years (eight issues).
 All orders to Canada and Mexico are subject to a $15 annual shipping surcharge.
 All international orders outside Canada and Mexico are subject to a $35 annual shipping surcharge.

 Orders are usually shipped within two business days of receipt.
 Standard orders are shipped media mail, which takes 5-10 business days.
 Priority mail is available at an extra charge.
-Subscriptions begin with either the current or the next available issue and are shipped on the official publication date for each issue.
+Subscriptions begin with the next available issue and are shipped on the official publication date for each issue.
 If you would like to purchase an issue before your subscription begins, you must purchase it separately.

 We will notify you by mail or email in advance of your final issue with a renewal letter.
 Your expiration date is also printed on each issue’s mailing label.
 “Exp: Fall 2016,” for example, means that the Fall 2016 issue will be the final issue of your subscription.